National Interpreting Service

 necessary in finding an appropriate match for your

 patient/client(s) so that you don’t have to take time

 We carry all mandated liability insurance, monitor CEU activity, monitor certification status, provide training, background checks, privacy and HIPAA training as well as training specific to interpreters.
 We thoroughly screen all interpreters; sign all the necessary legal documents for the interpreter to work, etc.

-Since Cynthia Anderson, as director, is a nationally certified interpreter with more than 25 years’ experience, she can properly assess each situation and appropriately schedule for your needs.
+Since Cynthia Anderson, as Chief Executive Officer, is a nationally certified interpreter with more than 25 years’ experience, she can properly assess each situation and appropriately schedule for your needs.
 Most language agencies don’t have a certified interpreter as director and may not be as in touch with the community as our agency.
-By using Anderson Interpreting Service, you can be assured that the utmost care will be taken to complete your requested services in a timely manner.
+By using National Interpreting Service, you can be assured that the utmost care will be taken to complete your requested services in a timely manner.